isomerpages/sciencecentre-emag/_stories/Space/Why Your Calendar Changes Every Year.md

   projected to fall on the same day?
 third_nav_title: Space
 ---
 <h4>Did you know that Lunar New Year and Hari Raya Puasa are projected to overlap in 2029, 2030, and 2031?
-What causes these festive dates to shift each year, and why are our calendars not stable markers of time?
+What causes these festive dates to shift each year, and why aren't our calendars stable markers of time?
 Senior Science Educator Meng Hwee Lim explains.</h4>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">